Search

 5th graders gain automotive skills in summer CTE program at Crestview High School

 This week, a group of incoming 5th graders in Okaloosa County are participating in the Summer CTE Automotive Program at Crestview High School.
-Welch describes the summer program as an opportunity to […]
+Welch describes the summer program as an opportunity to provide the students with a baseline knowledge of the automotive industry and spark their interest.
+He highlights the current struggle of the automotive industry in […]

 This week, a group of incoming 5th graders in Okaloosa County are participating in the Summer CTE Automotive Program at Crestview High School.